Achronus/data-graphing-tool/README.md

 The `app.py` file acts as the starting point of the program.

 The `map.json` file provides the main attribute logic for each model (including plugin models).
+Additionally, provides helper attributes for other components of the application such as missing data methods and valid CSV file delimiters.